alr-internship/self-supervised-depth-denoising/README.md

 Create Environment
 -----

+Before creating an environment, reasure the [Zivid SDK v2.5.0](https://www.zivid.com/downloads) is installed on your system.
-To create a specific conda environment, there is a .yml file located in [envs](./envs), that should be used.
+To create a specific conda environment, there are .yml files located in [envs](./envs), that should be used.
 All files are named *depth-denoising_%STAGE%.yml*, where *%STAGE%* must be replaced with one of the stages listed above.
-To ensure all notebooks execute correctly, the last command adds the PYTHONPATH environment variable to the environment pointing to the src folder.
+To ensure all notebooks execute correctly, the last command given below adds the PYTHONPATH environment variable pointing to the src folder to the active conda environment.

 To create an environment execute following commands